Vlsir/Hdl21Schematics/readme.md

 They are not _exportable to_ or _convertable to_ SVGs.
 They **are** SVGs.
 So:

 - Each schematic is a _single file_.
-No dependencies, no "database".
+No dependencies, no linked "database".
 - Anyone can read them.
 - GitHub can read them.
 - GitLab can read them.